AntonSol919/linkspace/docs/tutorial/application-design.md

 Then watch for packets that _could_ update the final state and rerun the function.
 This is not always the fastest but its simple, correct for any client, and fast enough for most use cases.

-Its still up to the application to add additional guarantees about the state across the network.
+Its still up to the application to add additional guarantees about authenticity and order across the network.
-A peer does not automatically know if its missing any packets.
+A peer does not automatically know its missing any packets.
 One solution is to have a single peer create a (signed) summary every now and then with a list of hashes the packets they acknowledge.
 The CAP theorem limits will always limit a distributed system to a 'best effort' solution.

 Note that in this 'single summarizing peer' setup the effect is similar to how the current web works.
 A central host administrates what is part of their platform and what is not.